Memorial to Democratic Follies |

 I alighted onto Bond Street and was pleased to spot John Lewis across the road.
 It is one of the few remaining department stores that seem to provide everything including a good cafe for some lunch.
 I had not been in a shop other than a supermarket since last July so enjoyed the chance to browse on a quiet Monday.
 I was even enticed into the in-house travel agent where the adviser recommended a holiday in Argentina and Chile, Japan or Costa Rica.
 On hearing that I would be travelling alone having lost my wife she asked if she could give me a cuddle.
 Customer care is never knowingly undersold at JL!

-The next day I returned home, I had paid £10 extra for a flexible ticket but my booked train was from Euston to Stirling.
-I had forgotten and taken the tube to King's Cross but by virtue of the flexible ticket I was able to catch an earlier and faster train that got me to Stirling an hour earlier.
+The next day I returned home, I had paid £10 extra for a flexible ticket but I had inadvertently booked a train from Euston to Stirling.
+I had forgotten and taken the tube to King's Cross, which is the usual station for the journey, but by the flexible ticket, I could catch an earlier and faster train that got me to Stirling an hour earlier.
 There was time to buy some food before the bus home but even better I bumped into an old neighbour.
 She offered me a lift home and brought me up to date on the news from our old village.
 I thought it might be difficult returning to an empty house but I felt pleased to be returning home.

 No comments: